The Red Krayola with Art & Language

 Shot in New York while recording the LP Corrected Slogans, the video was originally intended for didactic purposes, such as teaching art students.
-In keeping with its title, it deliberately had poor production values, as reflected in the image and sound quality, significantly below par by today’s standards.
-Cast in a self-critical or self-ironic vein, the video addressed incompetence concerning political issues, as revealed by the group’s numerous self-analyses.
+In keeping with its title, it deliberately had poor production values, as reflected in the image and sound quality, which is significantly below par by today’s standards.
+Cast in a self-critical or self-ironic vein, the video addressed incompetence with regard to political issues, as revealed by the group’s numerous self-analyses.
 As the title suggests, the intention was to reproduce this in a seemingly flawed manner.
 The nine pieces in the video feature instrumentation by Thompson (guitar, keyboards, accordion) and Jesse Chamberlain (drums).
-Most of the texts were written specially for it by Mel Ramsden.
-The lyrics, which have a strong theoretical component and are sometimes difficult to sing, are performed by various constellations of Art & Language members, including Ramsden herself, artists Ian Burn and Nigel Lendon, art historian Terry Smith, artists Christine Kozlov and Paula Ramsden as well as Kathryn Bigelow, who later became a filmmaker.
+Most of the texts were written especially for it by Mel Ramsden.
+The lyrics, which have a strong theoretical component and are sometimes difficult to sing, are performed by various constellations of Art & Language members, including Ramsden herself, artists Ian Burn and Nigel Lendon, art historian Terry Smith, artists Christine Kozlov and Paula Ramsden, and Kathryn Bigelow, who later became a filmmaker.

 The individual performances often begin with the announcement »It is a G and CE« (»It is a gross and conspicuous error«), followed by laconically distanced or affirmatively euphoric recitations, with performers sight-reading the score.

-Accompanied by Thompson’s minimal-elegiac accordion, a trio of women, consisting of Bigelow, Kozlov and Paula Ramsden, intones at one point: »It is a gross and conspicuous error (›a G and CE‹) to regard language as a classless means of communication – language belongs to the managers«.
-A credo of humankind’s reification, as prevalent at the time, follows: »Our individual particularity gets transfixed into a reified mind or self.« At the end all three join in unison for the following pronouncement: »Non-sensuous interpretation insidiously transforms us all into tourists … contemplators of a world not of our own making.« We are all just spectators, tourists in a world that we did not create ourselves.
-Later in the video Ian Burn recites the same text once again with a completely different timbre and visual tenor (looking as he does so like a copy of the lead character in Martin Scorsese’s film Taxi Driver).
+Accompanied by Thompson’s minimal elegiac accordion, a trio of women, consisting of Bigelow, Kozlov, and Paula Ramsden, intones at one point: »It is a gross and conspicuous error (›a G and CE‹) to regard language as a classless means of communication—language belongs to the managers.« This is followed by a credo of humankind’s reification, which was prevalent at the time: »Our individual particularity gets transfixed into a reified mind or self.« At the end, all three join in unison for the following pronouncement: »Non-sensuous interpretation insidiously transforms us all into tourists … contemplators of a world not of our own making.« We are all just spectators, tourists in a world that we did not create ourselves.
+Later in the video, Ian Burn recites the same text once again with a completely different timbre and visual tenor (looking, as he does so, like a copy of the lead character in Martin Scorsese’s film Taxi Driver).